BoundToMakeArt/Create-Project-Batch-File/README.md

 ## Usage
 - Make sure that the "[Create Project Batch File].py" script and the "[Create Project Batch File] Util" folder are in the same directory.
 - Start the "[Create Project Batch File].py" script
-- Drag and drop any of the following into the main window: folders, files, programs and/or URLs
+- Drag and drop any of the following into the main window: folders, files, programs and/or URLs (or use the "Select Files/Folders" button to start the file picker)
-- Click on "Write to file and exit"
+- Click on the "Write to file and exit" button
 - Rename the newly created "open_prepared_items.bat" file to the name of your project
 - Store the .bat file where your project is stored
 - Each time you're ready to work, just double-click the .bat file and grab a drink as the batch file opens everything for you, preparing your wokrspace